Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 Jean-Pierre Habimana, 36, was born in Kigali, studied in London, and returned in 2019 to open a specialty coffee shop in the Kiyovu neighborhood.
-He now also runs coffee tours and cultural experiences for visitors.
-We spoke at his shop, overlooking the hills of central Kigali.
+He now runs coffee tours and cultural experiences for visitors.
+This conversation took place at his shop, overlooking the hills of central Kigali.

 Jean-Pierre, what frustrates you most about how tourists experience Kigali?